-Visitor Tips and News About Paisano Pete - Roadrunner
+Visitor Tips and News About Paisano Pete: Giant Roadrunner

 I visited Paisano Pete this week.
 Fort Stockton has banners throughout town suggesting you "Take a picture with the World's Largest Roadrunner."
 However, the official town brochure (rather reluctantly) admits that Paisano Pete is no longer the holder of this particular record.

 While visiting Paisano Pete, I suggest a quick visit to the Visitor Center across the street, where they give out free Paisano Pete pins.
 I am glad to see the citizens of Fort Stockton are still proud enough of their non-record holding bird that they are providing tourists with free souvenirs to commemorate their visit.[Sarah Troupis, 02/21/2013]

 I visited Fort Stockton just before Christmas, and Pete was all decked out for the holidays.
 Quite the sight![Jeanie, 12/28/2012]